NSProgrammer/ZipUtilities/README.md

 ### Eventually

 - add password support
-- add support for the global commment on an archive
-- add support for per entry comments in an archive
 - add support for per entry "extra info" in an archive
 - expand on progress info
   - state transitions